Jennifer Lopez Accused Of Faking Drake Romance As A Publicity Stunt

 A photo posted by Jennifer Lopez (@jlo) on

-Another photo revealed that the two were dancing and kissing while visiting the Winter Wonderland Prom in Las Vegas, where the couple were declared the King and Queen of the Prom.
+Another photo revealed that the two were dancing and kissing while visiting the Winter Wonderland Prom in Las Vegas, where the couple was declared the King and Queen of the Prom.
 Drake and Jennifer Lopez were seen also holding hands when they were leaving following Drake’s performance in Las Vegas.

 However, some remain convinced that the purported romance between Drake and Jennifer Lopez is nothing but a publicity stunt to garner popularity by bringing their fake romance under media scrutiny.
 According to News Australia, an insider revealed that the two singers are faking their relationship to promote their upcoming songs.